-You’ve come to the right spot if you’ve been looking for keto salad recipes that don’t just include lettuce.
-I’ll explain what makes a salad keto-friendly in this guide, share some of my favourite recipes (which range from a Mediterranean tuna bowl to a Big Mac salad), and provide a comparison chart so you can quickly identify one that meets your macros.
+If you are looking for keto salad recipes that go far beyond plain lettuce, you are in the right place.
+In this guide, I’ll walk you through what makes a salad keto friendly, share some of my favorite ideas from a Mediterranean tuna bowl to a Big Mac inspired salad, and include a quick comparison chart so you can choose the options that match your macros.

 Table of Contents